exalearn/colmena/docs/design.rst

 Each of these operations can be supplied with a topic to either send inputs with a designated topic or to receive only a result with a certain topic.

-There is a corresponding queue wrapper for the method server, :class:`colmena.redis.queue.MethodServerQueues`, that provides the matching operations to the ``ClientQueues``.
+There is a corresponding queue wrapper for the task server, :class:`colmena.redis.queue.MethodServerQueues`, that provides the matching operations to the ``ClientQueues``.
 Both need to be created to point to the same Redis server and have the same list of topic names, and Colmena provides a :meth:`colmena.redis.queue.make_queue_pairs` to generate a matched